To Be Allowed to Drive a GU Fleet Vehicle You Must:

 - Allow GU or their insurance carrier to run a motor vehicle report on you annually by completing the Driving Application Agreement form: Driving App Agreement and meet the insurance carriers requirements (see below),

-- Have a valid driver's license that has been in effect for at least two years
+- Have a valid US driver's license that has been in effect for at least two years

 - To drive a GU activity bus, you must meet all the requirements above, and;